This instrument provides an indication of how economically the car is being driven.

 The average value slowly follows the instantaneous value and describes how the car has been driven most recently.
 The higher the pointers on the scale, the better the economy achieved by the driver.

-This instrument shows the relationship between how much power is being taken from the electric motor and how much power is available.
+This instrument shows the relationship between how much power (Power) is being taken from the engine and how much power is available.

-To view this function, select the theme "Hybrid" or "Performance", see Digital combined instrument panel - overview.
+To view this function, select the theme "Performance"; see Digital combined instrument panel - overview.

 A large gap between the two pointers indicates a large power reserve.